awsdocs/aws-data-exchange-user-guide/doc_source/security-iam-awsmanpol.md

 This policy includes the following permissions:
 + `AWS Data Exchange` – Allows principals full access to provide data products on AWS Data Exchange\.
 Principals can create, update, and remove products on AWS Data Exchange\.
 + `AWS Marketplace` – Allows principals access to AWS Marketplace for providing and subscribing to data products, and managing subscription verification requests\.
 This is required to provide data products\.
-+ `Amazon S3` – Allows principals to get AWS Data Exchange related objects \(including data product files\) from Amazon Simple Storage Service, as well as to upload AWS Data Exchange related files to Amazon S3\.
++ `Amazon S3` – Allows principals to get AWS Data Exchange related objects \(including data product files\) from Amazon Simple Storage Service, and to upload AWS Data Exchange related files to Amazon S3\.
 This is required for providing data products\.
++ `Amazon API Gateway` – Allows principals to get Amazon API Gateway APIs from Amazon API Gateway, and to upload APIs\.
+This is required for providing Amazon API Gateway API data sets\.
++ `Amazon Redshift` – Allows principals to view AWS Data Exchange datashares for Amazon Redshift for import and to authorize them\.
+This is required for providing Amazon Redshift data products\.
 + `AWS KMS` – Allows access to AWS Key Management Service so that data can be encrypted and accessed using keys\.

 ```